jsous/starter-academic/content/authors/admin/_index.md

 When not working, I contemplate how science can positively affect society.
 Otherwise, I enjoy running, biking and absorbing culture.

 I enjoy working with undergraduate and graduate students.
-Stanford and UCSD undergrads and grads: Feel free to reach out to me, I have a number of research problems I am interested in that involve analytical or numerical work, or both.
+Stanford and UCSD undergrads and grads: Feel free to reach out to me, I am working on a number of exciting research directions that require analytical and/or computational work, and you are welcome to join.